AutoForecastTeam/autoforecastteam.github.io/content/posts/monad-expressions-in-csharp.md

 #categories =  []
 +++

-# Why we can't have nice things, c# query expression edition
+# Why we can't have nice things, C# query expression edition

-The closest thing to f#'s computational expression is either combination of `async` `await` keywords in contexts that do not always translate to asynchronous context or query expression which does not always translate to querying something.
+The closest thing to F#'s computational expression is either combination of `async` `await` keywords in contexts that do not always translate to asynchronous context or query expression which does not always translate to querying something.

 That's because C# is a corporate enterprise language which tries to smuggle Nice Things through, but in a different,